Potato spindle tuber viroid

 Symptoms of PSTVd

 In potato, infection with PSTVd often causes smaller and elongated potatoes.
-While above the ground, the potato plant can become usually upright and extended with smaller leaves.
+While above the ground, the potato plant can become upright and extended with smaller leaves.

 In tomato plants, symptoms can include stunting and discolouration of the leaves that initially turn yellow and then become red or purple (Figure 1).
 Tomato fruit production also stops with severe infections.